 Craig took the leadership of Free Press and the Free Press Action Fund in April 2011.
 He joined Free Press in 2004 and speaks across the country on media, Internet and journalism issues.
 Craig is a frequent guest on talk radio and is quoted often in the national press.
 His commentaries also appear regularly in the Guardian and the Huffington Post.
 Before joining Free Press, he was an investigative reporter for Public Citizen's Congress Watch and the managing editor of In These Times magazine.
 He is the editor of two books, Appeal to Reason: 25 Years of In These Times and Changing Media: Public Interest Policies for the Digital Age.
 He is a graduate of Northwestern University’s Medill School of Journalism.

 Kimberly oversees organizational development, strategic planning, staffing and financial management activities.
 She is also a key member of our fundraising team.
 Kimberly has more than 25 years' experience building, growing and reinventing nonprofit organizations.
 Before joining Free Press, Kimberly served as deputy director of the Proteus Fund and executive director of Hilltown Community Development Corp.
-She has held numerous elected and appointed local government positions.
-Kimberly currently serves as a director of the Frances Fund and adviser to the See Forward Fund and Solidago Foundation.
+She has held numerous elected and appointed government and civic positions in Massachusetts.
+Kimberly currently serves as president of the board of directors of the Solidago Foundation.
 She holds a master's degree in community economic development from the University of Southern New Hampshire.